 Mathematics is a creative subject and develops ways of thinking flexibly to solve practical challenges.
 Counting strategies and knowledge of number facts are developed throughout all years so as to free working memory in order to solve problems.

-Just as with Literacy, Mathematics is set into three organisers:
+Mathematics is set into three organisers:

 - Number, Money and Measure

 - Shape, Position and Movement

 - Information Handling

 To ensure coverage of the curriculum, we follow the Highland Numeracy Progression and use a wide range of resources such as: